 - How large is that segment?

-- Are you customers early adopters or more traditional?
+- Are your customers early adopters or more traditional?
 Are they open to new ways to do things or will they need to be convinced?

 This continues as you roll out your new product.
-It is crucial that you stay in touch with your target audience as they use the product, and take on board comments and suggestions for improvement.
+You must stay in touch with your target audience as they use the product, and take on board comments and suggestions for improvement.
 There are many benefits to concept testing:

 - It’s cost-effective and flexible: You can send out simple, quick surveys if you want high-level rapid feedback, or longer ones if you want to dig deeper into the detail

 - You’ll be able to optimize your product: You’ll gather useful information on things like branding, pricing, and market status that will make a real impact on your development decisions

 - Continuous quality assurance: You can use the same audience to give feedback on your improvements, or survey a new audience to get fresh insights on your product development.